dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 ## Summary

-We allow `TypeName.name` and `TypeName<typeArgs>.name`, when not followed by a type argument list or function argument list, as expressions which creates tear-offs of the the constructor `TypeName.name`.
+We allow `TypeName.name` and `TypeName<typeArgs>.name`, when not followed by a type argument list or function argument list, as expressions which creates tear-offs of the constructor `TypeName.name`.
 The `TypeName` can refer to a class declaration or to a type alias declaration which aliases a class.

 ```dart
 typedef ListList<T> = List<List<T>>;